What is “need” for work?

 What if I decide that I DO need a change in my work situation?

 There are lots of things you can do if you feel a Need for change in your employment situation.
 You can continue exploring The World of Work or Supports for Work if you want to consider how confident you feel about making a change now.
 You can start to Choose the kind of work you want to do if you’re unsure about a vocational direction.
 You can work on Getting a job if you know you want to start working now.
-If you have seen enough, and want to think about Choosing the kind of work you may want to do, click here.
+If you want to explore Choosing the kind of work you may want to do, click here

 For more on the need for a work change, you may be interested in: